 Bonhoeffer points it out from the start: people tend to throw around the expression ‘made in the image of God’ without really knowing what it means.
 We have a vague sense that something of God is in man, but perhaps most people aren’t quite sure what this something is.
 To be fair, this question has resonated with Jewish and Christian theologians for centuries.
 A brief overview of history reveals that the Jewish tradition understood ‘image’ (sélèm) and ‘resemblance’ (demut) as referring to different aspects of human nature; image was the ethical component whereas resemblance spoke of man’s immortality.
 For the Fathers of the Church, such as Irenaeus, image encompassed natural attributes (intelligence, freedom) and resemblance was the supernatural attribute (Holy Spirit).
 We could follow the debate on the concept of imago Dei through the Middle Ages all the way to today with Paul Ricoeur’s analysis of image and resemblance being two sides of the same coin.
 In Creation and Fall, Bonhoeffer boils it down to one key word: freedom.
 And this makes perfect sense when we look at the account of creation and how the idea of freedom is interwoven throughout the narrative.

 Here are three points he makes about freedom.
 First, God created the world and humankind out of his own freedom.
 There is no causal relationship in creation.
-The act of creation is free in that it is a unique act, as Bonhoeffer says, it cannot be repeated.
+The act of creation is free in that it is a unique act, says Bonhoeffer, it cannot be repeated.
 ‘Between the Creator and creature, there is simply nothing’.
 Though this appears to be a strange expression, he explains that this ‘nothing’ is precisely what makes it free (unattached to a cause), and yet this ‘nothing’ is not empty.
 It is charged, it is full, it affirms something, the ‘nothing’, in other words the freedom out of which God created.

 Second, by the end of the fifth day, God had created many wonders, but he could not find his own image in anything of yet.
 None of his creation was created free as he is free.
 Therefore, he makes man and woman in his image.
 They are a mirror to his freedom.
 Bonhoeffer says, ‘humankind differs from the other creatures in that God is in humankind as the very image of God in which the free creator looks upon the Creator’s own self’.
 Yet man and woman do not possess freedom as the Creator but as creature.
 They are free in their ‘creatureliness’.